mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

       * "Debug" (see Debugging ... "to debug server Node applications")

   * option #2
-    * select "Tasks: Run Task" from command palette
+    * select "Tasks: Run Task" from Command Palette
     * select a script from the list, all preceded by "npm:"
     * output goes in a new terminal window
     * supposedly can also parse tasks from Gulp and Grunt configuration files